External Funding Support

 The Institute for Social Science Research (ISSR) is the main research engine for the College of Social and Behavioral Sciences, as well as for social scientists across campus.
 The institute provides assistance for navigating the grant application process.
 These services are described below.
 If you are at the earlier idea-generating phase of a research project, there are other resources on campus that can help you to identify possible sponsors and develop affinity groups (e.g., Research Development Office, Foundation Relations, or one of the many research centers in SBS).
 The Senior Associate Dean of Research and Faculty Development can also provide guidance on availing yourself of the strong campus resources for seeking external funding.

-Sarah Vega-Liros and Karen Mason are happy to help you navigate grant applications.
+Karen Mason is happy to help you navigate grant applications.
 Contact either of them to discuss your thoughts about a grant proposal.
 They can point you to many resources for finding funding or connect you to other scholars thinking about similar projects.
 Please see the SBS Grant Proposal Submission Process for information about the distribution of indirect costs.

 - The institute provides scanning of grant listservs to help faculty narrow down solicitations that reflect faculty research interests